tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny:-useful-rulesets.md

     # Global

+    # To translate any web page using the contextual menu in Chromium
+    * translate.googleapis.com * noop

-    # exception for enabling firefox sync
+    # Exception for enabling firefox sync
     * services.mozilla.com * noop

-    # This one is useful if you want to keep the ability to translate
-    # any web page using the contextual menu in Chromium:
-    * translate.googleapis.com * noop

     # Local